trello-talk/tacobot.app/docs/guide/webhooks/README.md

 FIrst of all, [make sure that you Trello account has been connected](/guide/#authentication).
 In order to create a webhook, you must either have a role with the name `Trello`, or have administrator privileges.

-To start creating a webhook, you can use the `T!addwebhook` command and select a board you want updates in.
+To start creating a webhook, you can use the `/webhook add` command and select a board you want updates in.
 After you have selected a board, you can choose which webhook you want to use to send updates to or create one from scratch.

 <MarkdownImage
   src="/images/addwebhook_example2.jpg"